Levi Leiter: Washington residence

 In 1891, Leiter had a mansion built adjacent to Dupont Circle in Washington, D.C.
-This home, the Leiter House, was designed by Theophilus Chandler.
-After his death, his Washington, D.C. home was used for elaborate parties hosted by his widow.
+This home, the Leiter House, was designed by Theophilus P. Chandler.
+After his death, his D.C. home was used for elaborate parties hosted by his widow.
 During WWII, the mansion was leased to the U.S. Government for office space.
-The property was sold and the structure demolished in 1947.
+The property was sold and the structure was demolished in 1947.
 The site is now the location of the Dupont Hotel.

 Descendants

-Through his eldest daughter, he was the maternal grandfather of Mary Irene, Lady Ravensdale (b.
-1896); Lady Cynthia Curzon (b.
-1898), the first wife of Sir Oswald Mosley; and Alexandra Naldera Curzon (b.
-1904), the wife of Edward Dudley Metcalfe, the best friend, best man and equerry of King Edward VIII.
+Through his eldest daughter, he was the maternal grandfather of Lady Irene Curzon (later Baroness Ravensdale; 1896–1966); Lady Cynthia Curzon (1898–1933), the first wife of Sir Oswald Mosley; and Alexandra Curzon (1904–1995), the wife of Edward Dudley Metcalfe, the best friend, best man and equerry of King Edward VIII.

 Through his daughter Margaret, he was the maternal grandfather of Charles Howard, 20th Earl of Suffolk (1906–1941); Hon.
 Cecil John Arthur Howard (1908–1985), married Frances Dean; and Lt.-Cdr.
 Hon.
 Greville Reginald Howard (1909–1987).